 Website: Travel With Me 247

-Greece is truly a worth visiting travel destination in 2019 due to its charming coastline, idyllic islands, historic cities, monasteries on cliff tops, culture and food.
+Greece is truly a worth-visiting travel destination due to its charming coastline, idyllic islands, historic cities, monasteries on cliff tops, culture and food.
 I recommend a combination of mainland and islands trip to Greece.

 Where to Stay in Athens

 Where to Stay in Mykonos Where to Stay in Santorini

 Where to Stay in Meteora

 One of the best places to visit in Greece is Meteora.
 You can take a 4-hour tour of Meteora and the monasteries from Kalampaka.